cbcrg/tcoffee/docs/tcoffee_manual.rst

 Generating a tree based on structural distances
 -----------------------------------------------
-This option makes it possible to estimate a tree while taking into account the variation of intra-molecular distances within the considered sequences.
+This option makes it possible to estimate a tree while taking into account the variation of intramolecular distances within the considered sequences.
+It requires in input an alignment (FASTA, MSF, ClustalW...) and a template file (structure files associated with the query sequences).
 The following command (command 1) will generate a 100 replicate NJ trees using the difference of distances between pairs of aligned residues, at a maximum cut-off of 15A.
 Columns with less than 50% residues are ignored.
 It is possible to control the defautl parameters (command 2).
+The ouput file will be a tree in the Newick format with bootstrap supports.

 ::